Abhi-indra/Kubernetes-Notes-And-Projects/Notes/service.md

 ### Conclusion:

-Following these detailed steps and code examples, you've successfully set up a local Kubernetes cluster using Minikube, deployed a web application, and exposed it to the external world using a Kubernetes Service.
-You can now access and interact with your application as if it were running in a production environment.
+Following these detailed steps and code examples, you've successfully set up a local Kubernetes cluster using Minikube, deployed a web application, and exposed it.